PubInv/S-Expr/README.md

 I suspect and Arduino expect can explain a better way of doing this.

-Because it is tedious using Arduino-Mk to put a .ino file that allows testing in the library code, I have created a separate repo, S-Expr-Test, which contains a .ino file which you can run directly to execute the automated tests that I used to develop this.
+Because it is tedious using Arduino-Mk to put a .ino file that allows testing in the library code, I have created a separate repo, [Arduino-S-Expr-Test](https://github.com/PIFAH/Arduino-S-Expr-Test), which contains a .ino file which you can run directly to execute the automated tests that I used to develop this.